periodental/periodental.io/periodontist/receeding-gums-and-tissue-grafts/index.md

 </p>

 <p>Gum plays important part in the esthetic of teeth and face.
 It is like a curtain which covers the roots of teeth and gives proper length to the crowns.
 The receded gums (lost tissue) can make the tooth appear longer and shows spaces between teeth.</p>
-<p>Receding gums are treated with tissue grafts.
+<p>Gum recession is treated with tissue grafts.
 There are various techniques and materials used with tissue grafts.</p>
 <p>Periodontists are trained to perform fine plastic surgeries.
 At Perio Dental, we use minimal invasive techniques based on current research, using microscope and fine instruments which results in a very natural looking gums and smile.</p>

 <h4>Connective tissue graft</h4>